xXGrandmaXx/lambda-foundation.github.io/README.md

-# Lambda Foundation Website
+# Lambda Foundation Website - Dev Branch

-This is our official website.

-Please note that it is still in development.
+Once you make significant changes to the dev branch, make sure to check in with the admins before merging it into the main branch.